 Step 1: Receive the response returned by the web server and parse its header to obtain the cookies.

-Step 2: Update the cookie field in the virtual cookie (GUID, cookie) table with this cookies.
+Step 2: If first-time-visit is true, generate a virtual cookie and a GUID to identify user id, and add two mappings: mapping of virtual cookie and GUID, mapping of virtual cookie and client IP.

 Step 3: Check whether the page contains the client dynamic URL.
 If it contains, set the value of flag client_dynamic_url to be true.